 - Big "NO!": Bill delivers one after witnessing Ashta wiping out the last of the Korbinite defense fleet.

 - Body Horror: Bill is the only survivor among a cadre of volunteers who tried to have their souls transferred into the most terrible bio-weapon their highly advanced civilization could design.
-By his own choice, he's confined forever in a patchwork of genetically altered flesh and high-grade cybernetics.
+By his own choice, he's confined forever in a patchwork of genetically altered flesh from a fearsome predator and high-grade cybernetics.

 - The Chosen One: Fulfilling a prophecy by leading the Korbinites to a new home, Bill is the champion of his people for years.
 Some of the Korbinites even began to worship him as a god (to Bill's consternation).